Shah Muhammad Sulaiman: Early life

-He was born into a distinguished family of lawyers and scientists of Waleedpur village in Azamgarh district, Uttar Pradesh.
+He was born into a distinguished family of lawyers and scientists of Waleedpur village in Jaunpur District, Uttar Pradesh.
 One of his ancestors was Mulla Mahmud Jaunpuri (d.1652), who was the foremost philosopher and physicist of Shah Jahan's time, a debater of issues in Shiraz with Mir Damad, and the author of a much valued commentary, Shams al-Bazigha.
-His father Muhammad Usman was leading member of the Jaunpur Bar.
+His father Muhammad Usman was a leading member of the Jaunpur Bar.
 He had three brothers (Shah Mohammed Sifiyan, Shah Mohammed Salman, and Shah Mohammed Habib) and one sister (Shah Habib).

 Sulaiman married Lady Fatima Sulaiman and had three sons and one daughter; Shah Mehmood Sulaiman, Shah Ahmed Sulaiman (husband of Begum Akhtar Sulaiman and father of Shahida Jamil, the first female Pakistan Federal Minister of Law), Shah Hamid Sulaiman and Salma Akhter.

 Sulaiman graduated from Allahabad University in 1906 and topped the list.
 He was awarded the Provincial Government Scholarship to study abroad.
 He was educated at Christ's College, Cambridge and obtained Mathematical Tripos in (1909) and Law Tripos in 1910.
 He represented Cambridge University in the annual Varsity chess match against Oxford University in 1910 and drew his game (Cambridge won by 4½ to 2½).
 He was also awarded LLD by the University of Dublin (Ireland) in 1910.